 - Self-nominations are also accepted and encouraged.
 Self-nominations require an endorser who has agreed to be contacted and can speak to the nominee’s accomplishments.

 The C3E Initiative is led by the U.S. Department of Energy, in collaboration with the MIT Energy Initiative, Stanford University's Precourt Institute for Energy, and the Texas A&M Energy Institute.
-The C3E Initiative aims to close the gender gap and increase the participation, leadership, and success of women in clean energy fields.
 Visit www.c3e.org for more information.